 I have never been so excited to hear the hospital room phone ring when it finally did!
 TJ was crying; I rushed to the nursery, sanitized and picked up my baby and just held him.
 We passed the next test, which meant we got to get off the IV and come back to our room!

 We passed the next three tests, which meant we could finally go home!
+Now more newborn baby with blood sugar issues!
 It was Saturday and they wanted to see us back the next day for his one-day appointment!
 No problem… We got to finally go home!